 Lent (Spring) term Lower Sixth

-At Abingdon the UCAS application gets underway in the Lower Sixth but most boys will have been mulling it over well before then.
-In the Lent term, boys and their parents are invited into school to hear from visiting speakers involved in admissions to universities.
+At Abingdon the UCAS application gets underway in the Lower Sixth but most pupils will have been mulling it over well before then.
+In the Lent term, pupils and their parents are invited into school to hear from visiting speakers involved in admissions to universities.
 The speakers are enormously helpful, offering useful tips and demystifying the process.
 Work on the all-important personal statement begins in the spring, not necessarily by putting pen to paper but more talking to staff and information gathering.

 Summer term Lower Sixth